AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: An Evaluation Suite for 3D Asset Banks

 \section{An Evaluation Suite for 3D Asset Banks}

-This section introduces the evaluation methodology used in the rest of the paper.
-Rather than reporting only asset counts and category distributions, we define and apply a suite of metrics that jointly assess whether an asset bank is fit for downstream consumption.
-The suite comprises Scale Plausibility Score (SPS), intra-category scale consistency, geometric and textural health, anchor accuracy, collision-hull fidelity, cross-modal CLIP coherence, and LLM Concept Density.
-Where possible, we compute the same metrics on matched subsets of Objaverse, HSSD, ABO, and GSO for direct comparison.
-We intend the suite to be reusable for future 3D dataset releases; reference implementations will be released alongside the dataset.
+We define a reusable suite of metrics that jointly assess whether an asset bank is fit for downstream consumption: Scale Plausibility Score (SPS), intra-category scale consistency, geometric and textural health, anchor accuracy, collision-hull fidelity, cross-modal CLIP coherence, and LLM Concept Density.
+Where possible we compute the same metrics on matched subsets of Objaverse, HSSD, ABO, and GSO.
+Reference implementations are released alongside the dataset.